Projection evolution and quantum spacetime: Symmetries

-The next important problem is the relation between symmetries and conservation laws.
-The generally correct formulation of this problem in the projection evolution model is at present not known.
-Intuitively one can say that we are looking for conditions under which the expectation value of a given observable $A$ is conserved within the PEv approach:
+The second important problem is a relation between symmetries and conservation laws.
+Intuitively one can say that we are looking for conditions under which the expectation value of a given observable $A$ is conserved during the projection evolution process:

 The required conditions may involve special relations between the evolution operators, density operators and quantum observables.